snxd/proxyres/README.md

 * Get the proxies for a URL asynchronously using `WinHTTP`, `ProxyConfiguration`, and `CFNetwork`.
   * Or with a fallback proxy resolver featuring:
     * Support for `WPAD` using `DHCP` and `DNS`.
-    * Support for PAC file execution using system scripting libraries.
+    * Support for PAC script execution using system scripting libraries or `Duktape`.
     * Support for downloading PAC scripts using HTTPS with [curl](https://github.com/curl/curl).
 * Handles multiple simultaneous resolution requests by utilizing a thread pool.
 * Example command line utility.